Chesapeake Bay Retriever

 These two dogs were rescued along with their crew when their ship ran aground in 1807.
 Sailor found a new home with John Mercer in West River, while Canton joined Dr. James Stewart in Sparrow’s Point.

-Both dogs became well-regarded for their exceptional water and duck-hunting skills, a trait passed down to their offspring along with their distinctive yellowish or amber-colored eyes.
-Though there’s no official record of their mating, the Poultry & Fanciers Association show in Baltimore in 1877 saw strains from the eastern and western shores of Maryland converge, with the resulting dogs recognized as one breed—the Chesapeake Bay Ducking Dog.
+Though there’s no official record of their mating, the Poultry & Fanciers Association show took place in Baltimore in 1877.
+During the show, strains from the eastern and western shores of Maryland converged.
+The resulting dogs were recognized as one breed.
+This purebred became known as the Chesapeake Bay Ducking Dog.

 The American Chesapeake Club was founded in 1918, enhancing the breed’s standing and recognition.
 In 1932, the Club held the first licensed retriever trial, solidifying the breed’s reputation for skill and endurance.

 Today, the Chesapeake Bay Maritime Museum in St. Michael’s, Maryland, honors the breed with cast-iron statues guarding its entrance.
 The Chesapeake Bay Retriever remains a beloved icon, particularly among waterfowl hunters and dog enthusiasts.
-The breed standard emphasizes their strong build and distinctive coat, traits that make them ideal companions for outdoor enthusiasts and hunters alike.
+The breed standard emphasizes their strong build and distinctive coat, traits that make them ideal companions for outdoor enthusiasts and hunters alik

 Protective of his family, the Chessie may show aggression toward unfamiliar dogs and has a strong instinct to chase small animals, like cats, unless they are part of his own household.
 His intelligence and eager-to-please attitude make him highly trainable, but he benefits from kind, consistent handling and thrives best with an owner who is confident and experienced.